FM (American TV series): Plot

 Set in Washington, D.C., the series was a workplace comedy which took place at 91.6/WGEO, a small public radio station.
 Robert Hays starred as program director Ted Costas, a man whose harried professional life and eccentric coworkers distract him from dealing with problems in his personal life, particularly his relationships with women.
 The women in his life include Lee-Ann Plunkett (Patricia Richardson), his ex-wife and a political commentator with the station; Gretchen Schreck (DeLane Matthews), a young woman he used to babysit who is now an intern for the station; Naomi Sayers (Lynne Thigpen), the station manager; and Maude (Nicole Huntington), his daughter with Lee-Ann.

 The cast also included Leo Geter, Fred Applegate, James Avery and John Kassir.

-The radio station in the series was partially based on KCRW.
+The radio station in the series was partially based on KCRW in Santa Monica, California.
 Ted Costas was modeled on Tom Schnabel, and was the host of a morning radio show, Long Day's Journey into Lunch, which was based on Morning Becomes Eclectic.